twolfson/nightlife/cities/germany_berlin.md

 - Decorations (stretch lycra ceilings, colorful ornamentation), atmosphere, and smell (burning firewood and cigarettes) reminded me of Burning Man
 - 6.50€ for Rum Kola
 - 1.50€ for seltzer
+- Took a 0.50€ deposit on drinks (no chip)
 - Staff spoke fluent English
 - Stickers were put over phone's cameras